adap/flower/examples/embedded-devices/README.md

 # Federated Learning on Embedded Devices with Flower

 This example will show you how Flower makes it very easy to run Federated Learning workloads on edge devices.
 Here we'll be showing how to use NVIDIA Jetson devices and Raspberry Pi as Flower clients.
 You can run this example using either PyTorch or Tensorflow.
 The FL workload (i.e. model, dataset and training loop) is mostly borrowed from the [quickstart-pytorch](https://github.com/adap/flower/tree/main/examples/simulation-pytorch) and [quickstart-tensorflow](https://github.com/adap/flower/tree/main/examples/quickstart-tensorflow) examples.
-Go check those out if you are starting with Flower.

-> This example is designed for beginners that know a bit about Flower and Pytorch (or Tensorflow/Keras) but that are less familiar with embedded devices.
-If you are already well versed in all-things Rapsberry Pi and NVIDIA Jetson, then you can simply run the `client.py` code you can find in the `quickstart-(tensorflow/pytorch)` examples in [the Flower repo](https://github.com/adap/flower) and run `server.py` from your laptop.
+> This example is designed for beginners that know a bit about Flower and ML but that are less familiar with embedded devices.

 ![alt text](_static/diagram.png)

 ## Getting things ready

+This tutorial allows for a variety of settings (some shown in the diagrams above).
+As long as you have access to one embedded device, you can follow along.
 This is a list of components that you'll need:

-- For Flower server: A machine running Linux/macOS.
+- For Flower server: A machine running Linux/macOS/Windows (e.g. your laptop).
+You can run the server on an embedded device too!
-- For Flower clients (any two):
+- For Flower clients (any one):
   - Raspberry Pi 4
   - Raspberry Pi Zero 2
   - NVIDIA Jetson Xavier-NX
   - NVIDIA Jetson Nano
-- A 32GB uSD card and ideally UHS-1 or better.
+- A uSD card with 32GB or more.
 - Software to flash the images to a uSD card:
   - For Raspberry Pi we recommend the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
   - For other devices [balenaEtcher](https://www.balena.io/etcher/) it's a great option.